Costa Rica: Reventazon HPP-01

 US$100 million A loan

-IFC’s active project consists in the development, construction and operation of a 305.5 MW hydropower generation plant in the Reventazón river basin located in Siquirres, province of Limón, Costa Rica.
+IFC’s active project consists of the development, construction, and operation of a 305.5 MW hydropower generation plant in the Reventazón river basin located in Siquirres, province of Limón, Costa Rica.
 The project is expected to generate around 1,400 GWh annually once operational.
 IFC’s commitment is a US$100 million A loan.

-The complaint was filed by a group of landowners neighboring the project.
-The complaint raises concerns related to impacts on biodiversity and the environment, natural habitats, project due diligence, and ultimately whether the environmental impacts were considered appropriately in the project.
+The complaint, filed by a group of landowners neighboring the project, raises concerns related to impacts on biodiversity and the environment, natural habitats, project due diligence, and ultimately whether the environmental impacts were considered appropriately in the project.

 Given the similarity of the issues raised, CAO merged the case with a later case (Reventazon-02) for the purpose of its compliance appraisal.
 CAO released its compliance appraisal report in October 2017, and concluded that an investigation was merited in relation to the issues raised by the complainants around land acquisition.